andrejtrindade/star-splore/posts/new_main.md

 **STAR SPLORE** aims to help you discover some of the best PICO-8 carts ever made.

+- That's why filters are provided.
-- That's why only featured carts are included.
+- That's why this is a "featured carts only" browser / launcher.
 - That's why carts are ranked by stars, the BBS version of "likes".
-- That's why filters by *game genre* and by *year* are provided.

 As imperfect as these metrics may be, they are the ones we have.